mmartinortiz/pico-speed-wheel/README.md

 ![The speed wheel](./images/01%20speed%20wheel.jpg)

 Some months ago I found my old speed wheel laying into a box and I thought that probably I could do something with it.
-After some thinking and research I decided that the best thing I could do is to use the hardware (mainly the buttons) and addapt the circuits from their analog version to a digital one.
-First I choose Arduino as the microcontroller to use to take control of the new digital input, but few weeks later the Raspberry Pi foundation released the Pico 2040 and I decided to swith my prototype to the Pico because:
+After some thinking and research I decided that the best thing I could do is to use the hardware (mainly the buttons) and adapt the circuits from their analog version to a digital one.
+First I choose Arduino as the micro controller to use to take control of the new digital input, but few weeks later the Raspberry Pi foundation released the Pico 2040 and I decided to switch my prototype to the Pico because:

 - Can be programmed in Python (I'm more skilled in Python than in C)
 - Using CircuitPython, the Pico can be seen by the Pc as a GamePad.
 This is key, since it simplyfies terribly the setup: plug and play :-)